unicode-org/message-format-wg/spec/formatting.md

      an empty value.
    - The resolved mapping of _options_.

-   The shapes of the resolved _operand_ and _option_ values is implementation-defined.
+   The shapes of the resolved _operand_ and _option_ values are implementation-defined.

-   An implementation MAY include additional arguments for the function call, as long as reasonable precautions are taken to keep the function interface simple and minimal, and avoid introducing potential security vulnerabilities.
+   An implementation MAY pass additional arguments to the function, as long as reasonable precautions are taken to keep the function interface simple and minimal, and avoid introducing potential security vulnerabilities.